Roncador Bank

-Roncador Bank is a mostly-submerged atoll with several sandy cays.
+Roncador Bank is a mostly submerged atoll with several sandy cays.
 It lies in the west Caribbean Sea off the coast of Central America.

 Geography

 It is about 15 by 6 kilometers in size, with an area of 65 km2 composed mostly of lagoon.
-In the northern area lies Roncador Cay.
+It is in the northern area lies Roncador Cay.
+It also has a small coral reef.